Christianity & Judaism - A Parallel

 Christians New Redemption Plan:

-When the Christian believers sinned, Jesus having completely fulfilled God's substitutionary requirement, provided the perfect spiritual prayer for the forgiveness of sins (The Lord's Prayer in Matthew 6:9-13 and Luke11:2-4).
+When the Christian believers sinned, Jesus having completely fulfilled God's substitutionary requirement, provided the perfect spiritual prayer for the forgiveness of sins, the Lord's Prayer (Matthew 6:9-13 and Luke11:2-4).
 As long as this prayer is prayed daily as He instructed, a Christian remains in Jesus, and Jesus remains in him.
 And only then those Christians remain forgiven and belonging to Jesus:

 Remain in me, as I also remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.

-Yes Jesus paid the price once and for all, meaning no other sacrifices are required anymore ("free from the law").
-But we are still required to ask for forgiveness daily, as He instructed.
+Yes, Jesus paid the price once and for all, meaning no more sacrifices required.
+But we are still required to ask for forgiveness of our sins daily, as He commanded in the Lord's Prayer.
 This fact is so misunderstood in the Protestant world!!!!
 They keep saying things like "...what?...
 What are you talking about "daily"?...
 Jesus paid the price once and for all... nothing else to do..."
 So misunderstood!
-They're not seeing clearly; not listening to everything Jesus said.
+They're brainwashed; not seeing clearly; not listening to everything Jesus said.

 Note, the big difference is the Jews performed works of the flesh as required by the "law", by repeating new sacrifices daily.
 The Christians pray the Lord's Prayer in their hearts as Jesus commanded, which is not works of the flesh nor repeating sacrifices!
 It is not "law"; it is a spiritual act of daily praying for forgiveness based on the same perfect sacrifice.